BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

    01                                   # unsigned(1)
 ```

-The fingerprint source as a hex string:
+The digest source as a hex string:

 ```
 845821026FE2355745BB2DB3630BBC80EF5D58951C963C841F54170BA6E5C12BE7FC12A65820CED155C72456255881793514EDC5BD9447E7F74ABB88C6D6B6480FD016EE8C850001
 ```

-The actual fingerprint is the SHA-256 of fingerprint source:
+The actual digest is the SHA-256 of the digest source:

 ```
 94a24a356df7cc52749a063404f3fb6f484103a1af5aadab893d76a2ce78ff73
 ```

-Fingerprint encoded as CBOR field (diagnostic notation) is tagged with #6.400 per [BCR-2020-006](https://github.com/BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md)#object-fingerprints
+The digest is encoded as CBOR field (diagnostic notation) is tagged with #6.600 per [BCR-2020-006](https://github.com/BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md)#object-fingerprints

 ```
-crypto-hdkey-fingerprint = 400(h'94a24a356df7cc52749a063404f3fb6f484103a1af5aadab893d76a2ce78ff73')
+crypto-hdkey-fingerprint = 600(h'94a24a356df7cc52749a063404f3fb6f484103a1af5aadab893d76a2ce78ff73')
 ```

 ### Normative References